강의

 After getting a job as a developer

-It wasn't easy, but I really enjoyed the opportunity to make money while growing up.
+The work wasn't easy, but I really loved the fact that I could earn money while growing.

-Doing something that gives me a sense of accomplishment every day also gives me great satisfaction.
+Having a job where I could feel a sense of achievement every day also gave me great satisfaction.

-But in the process of getting here, I went through a lot of trial and error and wasted time and money.
+However, I went through so many trials and errors in the process of getting here and wasted a lot of time and money.

 1) Self-study